mattermost/docs/source/configure/authentication-configuration-settings.rst

 - An LDAP instance (e.g., Active Directory, OpenLDAP)
 - Email and Password

-Access the following configuration settings in the System Console by going to **Authentication**, or by editing the ``config.json`` file as described in the following tables:
+Both self-hosted and Cloud admins can access the following configuration settings in the System Console by going to **Authentication**.
+Self-hosted admins can also edit the ``config.json`` file as described in the following tables.

 - `Signup <#signup>`__
 - `Email <#email>`__